-We held a roundtable meeting this past Monday to get an update how all of our members are doing during the CVOID 19 pandemic.
+We held a roundtable meeting this past Monday to get an update how all of our members are doing during the COVID 19 pandemic.
 The topic was What is your business doing right now during the pandemic and how can execs help

-Rusty and Matt from Digital Installers are still open as an essential business.
+Rusty from Digital Installers are still open as an essential business.
 They have moved away from entertainment centers and are focusing on adapted wifi networking.
 Rusty asked our members to let others know that he is still in business now is the time to install and update wifi networking that have been put off.

 Nathan Whittacre of Stimulus Technologies has moved his team to virtual office 365 application called Teams.
 He is still able to work remotely and continue to help with all IT needs.